rns/kollos-luif-doc/etc/internals.md

 as a comment.
 This is not necessary but will be useful when the file is for debugging, tracing, etc.

 The AST shown here is simplified, and simply for purposes of illustration.
 This AST format will not be documented -- it's format will be treated as an internal matter.

 ## "Direct to pure Lua" calls

-In the LUIF, there may calls may be of the form
+In the LUIF, calls may be of the form
 ```
     luif_self:rule_from_string("x ::= a b c")
 ```